Techtonica/curriculum/oauth/o-auth.md

 <img src="https://github.com/mmedina3/Auth0-Lesson/blob/master/connectionstab.png" width="500" height="500" /></br>
 Once you click on ``Try it!`` you will see a modal pop up where you will have to input the Google credentials you created earlier.
 Just as follows: </br>
 <img src="https://github.com/mmedina3/Auth0-Lesson/blob/master/gmailconnectionmodal.png" width="500" height="500" /></br></br>

 #### Step 3 - Create Auth0 application to download code files </br>
 Once you've successfully integrated your Google credentials with the connections section of Auth0 you can proceed with going to ``Applications`` and then type in ``React`` in the search bar. </br>
 <img src="https://github.com/mmedina3/Auth0-Lesson/blob/master/Screen%20Shot%202018-10-09%20at%205.58.09%20PM.png" width="500" height="500" /></br></br>

+#### Step 4 - Launch Auth0 React App
+Once you've successfully downloaded and launched the Auth0 React app, you can use your Google credentials to log in.
+After you've logged in, notice how a logout button is now shown on the webpage.
+Looking through the sample code, can you find the logic for displaying the login and logout buttons?
+Additionally, can you find how Auth0 determines whether a user is authenticated?

 ##### Common Questions
 - If you get an error about **registerServiceWorker.js** not being found, serviceWorker.js can be renamed to registerServiceWorker.js to match all the times it's being required in other files.